dhpour/cpia/README.md

 ```
 Fst word rule structure; informal and formal
 --------------------------------------------
 All the lexicon, morphotactic and morphophonemic rules are in `lexc` folder.
-These files are used by Foma to compile FSTs.
+These files are used by a tool called [Foma](https://fomafst.github.io/) to compile Fsts.
-How the rules of words are developed to make FSTs are explained in `Thesis`: [`docs/thesis.pdf`](https://github.com/lingwndr/cpia/blob/master/docs/thesis.pdf)
+How the rules of words are developed to make Fsts are explained in `Thesis`: [`docs/thesis.pdf`](https://github.com/lingwndr/cpia/blob/master/docs/thesis.pdf)

 ### Citation
 ```bibtex
 @mastersthesis{Heidarpour2018,